heattard/geo-python/source/lessons/L2/exercise-2.rst

 You should see "Exercise-2.ipynb" and "README.md"

 Open the README.md file in JupyterLab and you will see the directions.

-You will be editing the 'Exercise-2.ipynb' file for this assignment.
+**You will be editing the 'Exercise-2.ipynb' file for this assignment.**

-You can also take a look at the template repository for `Exercise 2 on GitHub <https://github.com/Geo-Python-2023/Exercise-2>`__ (does not require logging in).
-Note that you should not try to make changes to this copy of the exercise, but rather only to the copy available via GitHub Classroom.

 Exercise 2 hints